4d/docs/website/translated_docs/de/Project/overview.md

 ## Development

 4D projects are developed using the **4D** application.
-It provides an Integrated Development Environment (IDE) for 4D projects as well as a web server, a mobile project generator, and an application runtime, allowing to develop, test, and debug any kind of project.
+It provides an Integrated Development Environment (IDE) for 4D projects as well as a web server, a mobile project generator, and an application runtime, allowing you to develop, test, and debug any kind of project.

 Multi-user development is managed via standard **source control** repository tools (Perforce, Git, SVN, etc.), which allow developers to work on different branches, and compare, merge, or revert modifications.